gokul-j99/splitwise/README.md

 # splitwise
-Creating an Repo for smartphone final
+Creating an Repo for smartphone final Assignment